-> Infants less than 1 year old:
+Infants younger than 1 year old:

-Children of 1 year old:
+Children of 1 year of age:

 - They should spend around 3 hours doing physical activities of any intensity.
 At this age, they are discovering that they are able to reach places that until now they could not.
 The mere fact of crawling trying to avoid obstacles is already considered a great activity.

-Children of 2 years old:
+Children of 2 years of age:

 - They can do a maximum of 1 hour of sedentary activities in front of a screen.
 The less time they spend the better.